 Then it was forgotten...

 In 1981, President Mitterrand officially gave this second obelisk back to Egypt, which had still not moved from the place where it had been erected in antiquity.
 Very few people today still know that for a short time in its history this monument had become French.

-Our thanks, for his collaboration, to Mr. Louis CHAURIS, university professor and co-author of the geological map of Brittany, as well as to Mr. Jean-Claude JEZEKEL, president of the Tre Arzh association of Plouarzel for his help and the provision of documents.
+Our thanks, for his collaboration, to Mr. Louis CHAURIS, university professor and co-author of the geological map of Brittany, as well as to Mr. Jean-Claude JEZEQUEL, president of the association Tre Arzh of Plouarzel for his help and the supply of documents.

 -1- Granite or granite?